espra/core/README.md

 ![Ampify](http://cloud.github.com/downloads/tav/ampify/logo.ampify.smallest.png)

-This is the repo for the Ampify Platform which aims to make micro-data powered
+This is the repo for Ampify — an open and decentralised application platform.
-application development and decentralised collaboration super easy.
-For
-comparison, perhaps imagine a bastardised mix between Unix, IRC, App Engine,
-[Xanadu] and Wikis.
+For comparison, perhaps imagine a bastardised mix between Unix, Facebook, IRC, App Engine, [Xanadu] and Wikis.

 The goal for the 1.0 release is to have a fully decentralised "internet
 operating system" style platform, but right now we're working on creating a